yangningBU/video-capture-example/README.md

 # Video Capturing Example
-This was to prototype a featuer to capture survey results from Deaf participants who wished to submit responses in ASL.
+This was to prototype a feature to capture survey results from Deaf participants who wished to submit responses in ASL.

 ### System Dependencies